suryanshtripathi1/GUI-calculator-using-Python/README.md

 # GUI-calculator-using-Python
-Create a GUI for scientific calculator using
+Create a GUI for scientific calculator using Python